Human rights in Asia: The Daoxian Massacre

 The Daoxian Massacre occurred during China's cultural revolution and lasted for 66 days between the 13th of August and the 17th of October in 1967.
-Those who were massacred were suspected to be enemies of the Communist Party of China (CPC).
-Typically, local CPC members and revolutionary enthusiasts carried out unofficial arrests; those arrested and later executed by aforementioned local CPC members or militias received a brief, unjust trial where those judging were the same individuals who had ordered the arrests themselves.
+Those who were massacred were suspected to be enemies of the Chinese Communist Party (CCP).
+Typically, local CCP cadres and revolutionary enthusiasts carried out unofficial arrests; those arrested and later executed by aforementioned local CCP cadres or militias received a brief, unjust trial where those judging were the same individuals who had ordered the arrests themselves.
 Victims were killed in a number of ways, including shooting, beatings, and decapitation.
-Furthermore, those who carried out these executions supposedly on behalf of the CPC would be rewarded with high wages, improved living conditions, etc. It is important to note that while the CPC did not officially sanction these militias and paramilitary groups executing counterrevolutionaries, it did not take any measures to stop these unsanctioned executions until numerous complaints from those who survived the Daoxian Massacre reached the top level of government.
+The groups responsible for the killings were rewarded with higher wages and improved living conditions.
+While the CCP did not officially condone them, it did not take any measures to stop the executions until numerous complaints from those who survived the Daoxian Massacre reached the top level of government.
 The killings ceased following the deployment of the 47th Field Army force but those who partook in the executions were never punished.